splitice/radical-php/README.md

 Inspired by lithium, kohana and django.
 Currently looking for team members.

 An example application using this framework can be found at https://github.com/splitice/radical-blog

+Code from phpsass falls under the phpsass licence.